Cali Heath Nature Reserve - Maya Baker

 Open at all timesBest time to visit

-Cali Heath is an area of grassy heath – a habitat rare in Yorkshire.
-Tiny flowering plants can be seen in the grassland including bird’s-foot trefoil, dove’s-foot cranesbill and common stork’s-bill – all typical of these sandy soils.
-Hare’s-foot clover is worth looking out for, named for its fluffy-looking flower heads.
-Shepherd’s cress, recorded in only three other places in Yorkshire, also grows well here.
+Cali Heath is an area of grassy heath - a rare habitat in Yorkshire.
+Concealed in the grassland is a marvellous array of tiny flowering plants, including bird's-foot trefoil, dove's-foot cranesbill and common stork's-bill - all typical of these sandy soils.
+Take a magnifying glass for a more detailed view.
+Look out for hare's-foot clover, named for its fluffy-looking flower heads, and shepherd's cress, recorded in only three other places in Yorkshire.

-Parts of the site support rough grassland which is valuable for a huge number of insects.
-Over 370 fly species alone have been recorded here and the site is also important for beetles and bugs too.
-One fly species – Hilara gallica – was thought to be extinct in Britain until it was re-discovered here and the nature reserve is now its UK stronghold.
+The rough grassland is valuable for a huge number of insects, including over 370 fly species.
+One of these - Hilara gallica - was thought to be extinct in Britain until it was re-discovered here, and Cali Heath is now a UK stronghold.

 Seasonal highlights

-- Spring: Plants - Marsh marigold; Birds - Blackcap; Green woodpecker; Willow warbler; Whitethroat
+- Spring: Plants - Marsh marigold; Heath bedstraw Birds - Blackcap; Green woodpecker; Willow warbler; Whitethroat

-- Summer: Plants - Toadflax; Heath bedstraw; Musk mallow; Invertebrates - Red admiral; Small copper
+- Summer: Plants - Toadflax; Lady's bedstraw; Musk mallow; Invertebrates - Red admiral; Small copper

 History